 - Secretary DeVos' New Student-Centered Funding Pilot Program Announcement

-- Reminder: The application deadline is March 12, 2018, for those LEAs planning to implement in school year 2018-2019 or July 15, 2018, for those LEAs expecting to implement in school year 2019-2020.
-Applicants should send completed applications to WeightedFundingPilot@ed.gov .
+- Reminder: The first application deadline was March 12, 2018, for those LEAs planning to implement in school year 2018-2019, and that submission window has closed.
+For those LEAs expecting to implement in school year 2019-2020, applications are due July 15, 2018.
+Applicants should send completed applications to WeightedFundingPilot@ed.gov.

 - The Department will host a webinar for school districts interested in submitting an application to the student-centered funding system pilot program authorized by ESSA on Wednesday, June 20 from 2-3:30 pm and and will repeat the opportunity on Thursday, June 21 from 12-1:30 pm ET.
 The webinars will summarize the application requirements and provide substantial time for Q&A. The webinars will be recorded, and the recordings -- as well as the slides -- will be posted on this page after they are held.